 We cut through theoretical bull, popular misconceptions, and wishful thinking on cultural integration.
 Culture change is arguably the most misunderstood, mismanaged area of M&A. Merging companies frequently waste money and time analyzing cultural differences that are benign and not worthy of investigation.

 PRITCHETT’s methodology identifies the few cultural traits that carry enough voltage to impact the bottom line.
-Our workshop teaches how to zero in on the mission critical variances and make the necessary cultural shifts while also maintaining focus on other integration priorities.
+Our course teaches how to zero in on the mission critical variances and make the necessary cultural shifts while also maintaining focus on other integration priorities.

 Our training has no mushy theory.
 No timewasting trivia.
 No touchy-feely stuff.
 We teach participants how to create the deliverables for an integration, who should create them, and when.
 And we include useful tools and down-to-earth, real-life examples.